oyindonesia/external-api-docs/source/index.html.md

 WAITING_PAYMENT | This status means that VA is active and can receive a payment PAYMENT_DETECTED | This status means that there are incoming payment to VA Number EXPIRED | This status means that VA is expired.
 You cannot accept or make update to VA Number with this status.
-FINISH | This status means that VA is closed after get incoming payment.
+COMPLETE | This status means that VA is closed/complete after get incoming payment.
 You cannot accept or make update to VA Number with this status.
 Only Static VA with attribute `is_single_use` true can have this status.

 ## Get VA Info